hashicorp/consul-template/README.md

 {{node}}
 ```

-You can specify an optional parameter to the `nodes` call to specify the datacenter:
+You can specify an optional parameter to the `nodes` call to specify the data center:

 ```liquid
 {{node "node1" "@east-aws"}}